- Guide Map

 Very small children may be too young to appreciate the history of this attraction, and they may find it boring.
 It's probably better suited for children 8 and older.
-Disney Characters are typically not found around the Hall of Presidents, but there is a character dinner across the way, at the Liberty Tree Tavern.
+Disney Characters are typically not found around the Hall of Presidents.

-There are also several vendors and carts nearby, including the open-air
+There are several vendors and carts nearby, including the open-air

 Liberty Square Portrait Gallery, where you can have your portrait